Sex Offenders Register in South Australia

 The Sex Offenders Register in South Australia can only be accessed by those authorised to do so.

-A person can be placed on the Sex Offenders Register in South Australia if:
+A person can be placed on the Sex Offenders Register in South Australia if they have been sentenced for a class 1 or class 2 offence (in South Australia or elsewhere).

 Class 1 offences include:

-- the murder of a child in the course of a sexual offence
+- murder of a child in the course of a sexual offence

 - endangering the life of a child in the course of committing a sexual offence